About Our Program

 Program Mission and Curriculum

-Training opportunities are site specific and available tracks and rotations can be found on individual program webpages.
-One-half of the intern’s time (approximately 20 hours per week) is devoted to direct patient care.
-All sites offer training in individual, group and family therapy, intensive outpatient services, crisis intervention and case management.
-Interns are also engaged in community partnership projects focused on improving mental health in local communities, perform psychological assessments, and conduct program evaluations.
-They attend multidisciplinary team meetings, didactic seminars, and a bimonthly diversity forum organized by our Mental Health Training Program EID Officers.
+Training opportunities are site specific, and available tracks and rotations can be found on individual program webpages.
+One-half of the intern’s time (approximately 19 hours per week) is devoted to direct patient care.
+All sites offer training in individual, group and family therapy, intensive outpatient services, crisis intervention, and case management.
+Interns engage in community partnership projects focused on improving mental health in local communities, perform psychological assessments, and have a range of options for research-focused training.
+They also attend multidisciplinary team meetings, didactic seminars, and monthly diversity forums organized by our Mental Health Training Program EID Officers.

 Professional Competencies, Supervision and Evaluation